 The first of the monthly cooking classes will take place Saturday, Feb.
 15, from 4-7 p.m.

 Youth ages 8 and up may be dropped off at the MGC on Newburg Road for the cooking class, while those under the age of eight must be accompanied by an adult.
-The cost is $10 per person.
-According to the class description, participants will not be using sharp knives and will not be cooking over an open flame.

 Other new activities available at the MGC are Pilates, youth dance, and a sewing class.